 The Federal Trade Commission (FTC) is charged with overseeing debt collector actions and ensuring that the FDCPA is not violated.
 Consumers can contact the FTC with FDCPA concerns.
 You can file an online complaint using the FTC's Complaint Assistant at www.ftccomplaintassistant.gov.

 Consumers may also contact the Consumer Financial Protection Bureau (CFPB).
 The CFPB takes consumer complaints, passes those complaints along to the creditor, and then works with the consumer and creditor to find a solution to the problem.
 You can submit an online complaint with the CFPB at www.consumerfinance.gov/complaint.

-In addition to violating the FDCPA, the debt collector may also be violating state laws.
-The consumer may want to contact the state Attorney General's office in order to receive guidance on a possible FDCPA lawsuit and for any possible state law actions against the debt collector.
+In addition to violating the FDCPA, the debt collector might also be violating state laws.
+You might want to contact the state Attorney General's office to receive guidance on a possible FDCPA lawsuit and for any possible state law actions against the debt collector.

 Many of these offices also receive complaints against debt collectors—if it gets enough against one collector, it might prosecute on behalf of the state.
 To find your state's office, see State Consumer Protection Offices.

 If you are trying to settle a debt and the collector violates the FDCPA, you can use the violation as leverage to settle the debt.
 This tactic often works because collectors know that an FDCPA lawsuit can be costly to defend and may result in a judgment against them.